SpeakerDecision

 Q750 has a frequency range of 48-28k Hz whereas Q350 has a frequency range of 63-28k Hz.
 With a minimum frequency of 48Hz, the Q750 can go significantly deeper on the low side and provide stronger bass compared to the Q350's min frequency of 63Hz.

-Below graphs depict how these two speakers compare with the max, min and average values of the Min and Max Frequencies of other speakers under Floor-standing class in our database.
+Below graphs depict how these two speakers compare with the max, min and average values of the Min and Max Frequencies of other speakers in the Floor-standing class in our database.

 Low Frequency